|

 C. Discuss Lenin's April Theses

-What ranks in society was Lenin appealing to with his program for Peace, Bread, and Land?
-What did the Bolshevik Party offer that other political parties did not?
+• What did the Bolshevik Party offer that other political parties did not?

 D. The October Revolution

-Begin a discussion of the Bolshevik takeover in St. Petersburg.
-What social rank gained or lost power?
-What problems did the Bolsheviks face in extending their revolution outside of St. Petersburg?
-What political parties could offer a successful alternative?
-Why?
+• What problems did the Bolsheviks face in extending their revolution outside of St. Petersburg?

 E. The Civil War

 III.
-The Russian Revolution in Historical Context
+Historical Context

-As a whole class, discuss the applicability of Brinton's model of revolution for France, guiding students to connect the Constitution of 1791 with the Liberal phase, the Constitution of 1793 with the Radical phase, the Constitution of 1795 with the Conservative phase, and finally the restoration of the Bourbon monarchy as the last phase.
+As a whole class, discuss the applicability of Brinton's model of revolution for France (.pdf/31.3KB), guiding students to connect the Constitution of 1791 with the Liberal phase, the Constitution of 1793 with the Radical phase, the Constitution of 1795 with the Conservative phase, and finally the restoration of the Bourbon monarchy as the last phase.

 As a whole class, discuss the applicability of Brinton's model of revolution for Russia.
 This might include the February Revolution as the Liberal phase and the October Revolution as the Radical phase.
 What are the possible Conservative and Restoration phases?
 Some possibilities are the NEP as Conservative and Stalin's autocracy as a Restoration, or Stalin's Russia as Conservative and Khrushchev or the end of the Soviet Union as Restorations.